lab-design/lab-design.github.io/_papers/GPCE-10/index.md

   @inproceedings{LongMooneySondagRajan2010a,
-    author = {Yuheng Long and Sean L. Mooney and Tyler Sondag and Hridesh Rajan}, title = {Implicit Invocation Meets Safe, Implicit Concurrency}, booktitle = {Generative Programming And Component Engineering, Proceedings of the Ninth International Conference on Generative Programming and Component Engineering, {GPCE} 2010, Eindhoven, The Netherlands, October 10-13, 2010}, pages = {63--72},
+    author = {Yuheng Long and Sean L. Mooney and Tyler Sondag and Hridesh Rajan}, title = {Implicit Invocation Meets Safe, Implicit Concurrency}, booktitle = {Generative Programming And Component Engineering, Proceedings of the Ninth International Conference on Generative Programming and Component Engineering, GPCE, Eindhoven, The Netherlands}, pages = {63--72},
     year = {2010},
     publisher = {{ACM}},